 Wendy Pearce is married to Mike Pearce and has lived in Nibley, Utah for 20 years.
 She is a mother to 7 and grandmother to 18.
 She retired from Utah State University Department of Information Technology in 2014.
 She is a breast cancer survivor, her oldest daughter is a breast cancer survivor and her youngest daughter lost her husband to melanoma cancer.
 She has experienced cancer and watched her children experience the ugly disease of cancer.
 The Cache Valley For Hope Foundation was there for her family offering financial help, encouragement and caring.
 She is more than pleased to be associated with this organization and be a part of the support and assistance it gives to Cache valley families who are in the very throws of their own battle.

-Margaret Gittins in a Cache Valley native.
+Margaret Gittins is a Cache Valley native.
 She grew up on an Apple Farm in Avon, Utah.
-As a child, she traveled the states performing as a concert pianist.
+As a child, she traveled the state performing as a concert pianist.
 Margaret is the current owner of an Event Planning business (Bread and Butter Events).
-Margaret has enjoyed dedicating time and talent in various local and state wide charity events and fundraisers.
-Being a Cache Valley resident, she thrives on supporting local and assisting those in need.
-She believes that Cache Valley for Hope Foundation provides amazing benefits to support local.
+Margaret has enjoyed dedicating her time and talent in various local and state wide charity events and fundraisers.
+Being a Cache Valley resident, she thrives on supporting locals and assisting those in need.
+She believes that Cache Valley for Hope Foundation provides amazing benefits to support local families.
 Margaret is excited to help our community understand how to become more involved in assisting those in need.